 A fixed business loan has a set interest rate that remains unchanged over the loan’s life.
 Your loan payments will be the same each month until the loan is paid off.

-Before choosing which one you want, research average small business loan interest rates.
+Before choosing what kind of rate you want, it can be a good idea to research average small business loan interest rates.

-Recommended: Fixed vs. Variable Rate Business Loan
+Recommended: Fixed vs. Variable Rate Business Loans

-It’s a good idea to determine what a lender considers a loan “default.”
-Sometimes, it only takes a slight cash flow change to potentially jeopardize your business.
-Of course, if you are ever in danger of defaulting, it’s always a good idea to speak with your lender early on, as they may be able to help.
+It can be a good idea to determine what a potential lender considers a loan “default.”
+Sometimes, it takes only a slight cash flow change to potentially jeopardize your business.
+Of course, if you’re ever in danger of defaulting, you should speak with your lender early on, as they may be able to help.

 Applying for a Business Loan

-Once you find a loan you are interested in, the next step is filling out an application.
 When you apply for a small business loan, you typically need to provide the following paperwork:

 • I.D.